kodethon/KoDrive/README.md

 $ kdr auth -r <RECEIVER_DEVICE_ID> <PATH>
 ```

-Furthermore, the sharer can completely remove the directory from the daemon which will deauthorize all devices to that directory:
+Furthermore, the sharer can completely remove the directory from the daemon which will deauthorize all devices from that directory:
 ```sh
 $ kdr free <PATH>
 ```